Cauda Equina Syndrome

 Treatment for cauda equina syndrome focuses on decompressing the lumbar spinal nerve roots (cauda equina).
 This is accomplished surgically by performing a laminectomy and removing the offending compressing element(s).
 The lamina of the spinal column allows access to the thecal sac that contains the lumbar nerve roots referred to as cauda equina or horse’s tail.
 Once the thecal sac is exposed the offending herniated disc, spinal tumor, spinal hematoma or other is surgically removed in an effort to decompress the thecal sac and contained nerve roots.
 It is highly recommended that this procedure be performed within 24 hours of the onset of symptoms.
 Although timing of surgery is somewhat controversial, there is a general consensus that the onset of symptoms of cauda equina syndrome is a neurosurgical emergency and affected patients should proceed to the emergency room as soon as possible.
 The goal of surgery is to decompress the cauda equina lumbar nerve roots in time to prevent permanent neurologic deficit.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for cauda equina syndrome and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for cauda equina syndrome.
+Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for cauda equina syndrome.
 Dr. Lipani offers image guided spine surgery approaches for cauda equina syndrome treatment, tailored to the needs of each patient.
-For state-of-the-art cauda equina syndrome treatment, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art cauda equina syndrome treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!